deepbiolab/star-route-planning.cpp/dev/01-intro-to-cpp/07-formatting-the-printed-board/note.md

 # Store the Board Using the State Enum

-Now that we have a way to print the `State` `enum` values, you will be able to modify your program to use `State` values in the board exclusively.
+Now that we have a way to print the `State` `enum` values, we will be able to modify our program to use `State` values in the board exclusively.
 To do this, we need to modify the return types and variable types in several places of the code.
 We have clearly marked these with a `Update` in each part of the code.

 After this exercise, we will begin coding the main A* search algorithm!